 The Children’s department in the basement of the library offers a wide range of subjects for young readers in a comfortable, colorful environment.
 Arranged on winding shelves in bright hues that are accessible to little ones, the books for children are sorted by reading level and author in the fiction section or subject in nonfiction and are marked with color-coded stickers for Accelerated Readers.

 Internet Computers are available to the public and simply require signing up at the circulation desk.
-Because of the new pandemic policies, patrons can use one of our 3 public computers for 30 minutes a day.
+Patrons can use one of our 3 public computers for 30 minutes a day if another person is waiting.
 We also offer free Wi-Fi Access.

-Printing and Photocopying are 25 cents a page for black and white or color.
+Printing and Photocopying are 25¢ a page for black and white or color.

 Faxing is $3.50 for up to ten pages with additional pages a dollar each.
 A cover page is free.